s73p1n/Hack-togone/HSR2020/Misc/Leak/README.md

 Session completed
 ```

-The password is not contained in rockyou, let's try to break the protected zip with pastebin passwords.
+The password did not exist in the rockyou dictionary.
+Then I tried to break the protected zip with the passwords found with the pastebin link. <br/>

+Here is a Quick n'Dirty script to get all passwords.
+With the pastebin content in pastbin_content.txt and all extracted passwords in dico.txt

 ```python
 [CTF] (~/HSR/) $ cat extract_pwd.py